jhpce-jhu/jhpce_mkdocs/docs/index.md

 stakeholders.

-If your lab is interested in joining the JHPCE community, either as a stakeholder or as a non-stakeholder, please contact the director (jhpce@jhu.edu) to determine whether we can accommodate your needs.
+If your lab is interested in joining the JHPCE community, either as a stakeholder or as a non-stakeholder, please contact the directors (jhpce@jhu.edu) to determine whether we can accommodate your needs.

 If your lab is already a member, and you need to add new users, then